 If you want the camera to make its own decisions for several options but you want to be able to make more settings from the menus and physical controls, you can select Intelligent Auto Plus mode.
-As I discussed earlier, to set this mode, navigate to the iA icon at the top of the line of menu icons at the far left of the menu system, then move back to the right side and select the iA icon with a plus sign, as shown in Figure 3-8.
+As I discussed earlier, to set this mode, navigate to the iA icon at the top of the line of menu icons at the far left of the menu system, then move the highlight back to the main menu screen on the right and select the iA icon with a plus sign, as shown in Figure 3-8.
+(Or, you can touch the icon on the touch screen and then select the other mode.)